 We also found that the regressing tumors in our animal models act as potent ‘magnets’ to attract drug-resistant cells from the circulation.
 This process, termed self-seeding, could add an additional layer of complexity to the treatment and relapse of patients on targeted therapy (Figure 2d).
 Our findings establish a general mechanism by which drug-stressed tumor cells can aggravate cancer progression and it could – at least partly – explain why targeted therapies rarely lead to complete tumor regression.
-By dissecting the processes that lead to this phenotype in melanoma, we identified that the TIS consists of a vast number of signals that are capable of activating multiple signaling pathways, including an important survival and proliferation pathway (PI3K/AKT/mTOR pathway) (Figure 2e).
+By dissecting the processes that lead to this phenotype in melanoma, we identified that the TIS consists of a vast amount of signals that are capable of activating multiple signaling pathways, including an important survival and proliferation pathway (PI3K/AKT/mTOR pathway) (Figure 2e).
 The addition of AKT/PI3K/mTOR inhibitors blunted the outgrowth and metastasis of resistant cancer cells in animal models.
 These experiments suggest that this drug combination is a potential strategy to delay tumor relapse in patients.
 Even more importantly, our study started to expose the significant changes in tumors treated with targeted therapies.
 These changes are still largely unexplored and are expected to have a major influence on the efficacy of other drugs, such as immunotherapies, when given in combinations.